Atrufulgium/FrontTick/gotchas.md

   This also makes it so not all methods are registered (even though they *will* be in the future if correct).
   This usually won't form a problem, but if it does, you can test for existence with `nameManager.MethodNameIsRegistered()`.
 - Attributes may have *any* expression as argument if the user didn't write them.
+- `CastsToMethodCallsRewriter` does not do any implicit casts towards `object`.
 - Do a little prayer if you need to touch `GotoFlagifyRewriter.cs`.

 Roslyn gotchas